ACL Reconstruction Overview

 There are other surgical options involving the graft.
 One involves strands taken from of the smaller hamstring tendons (the semitendinosus) and another involves using a portion of the quadriceps tendon taken from the quadriceps muscles.
 Dr. Millett will evaluate each patient to determine the best grafting option to use.

 There are many types of devices used to secure the graft to the bone.
 Some examples are screws, screw with a washer, and cross pins.
 Some are metallic and others are absorbed by the body over time.
 The type of graft procedure chosen will determine the fixation technique.

-Arthroscopic ACL knee surgery is often performed on an out-patient basis.
+Arthroscopic anterior cruciate ligament repair surgery is often performed on an out-patient basis.
 Here are some things to remember about what to expect, as well as some helpful hints during the recovery process immediately following the procedure:

 - After ACL reconstruction surgery, it is normal to have swelling and discomfort in the knee for several days following surgery.
 Apply ice bags or use the Cryocuff you were given to control swelling.
 Ice should be applied 20-30 minutes at a time, every hour or so.
 Be sure to protect your skin with a thin cloth.
 Icing is most important in the first 72 hours, although many people find that continuing it lessens their post-operative pain.

 - If you had a nerve block during arthroscopic knee surgery, the local anesthetic may keep your leg numb for several hours.
 You will be given a prescription for pain medication when you are discharged from the hospital.
 If you find you do not tolerate it well, call our office and we will try another one.